 The term minerals refers to elements in their simple inorganic form.
 In nutrition they are commonly referred to as mineral elements or inorganic nutrients.
 Minerals are vital to health.
 Like vitamins, protein and other organic compounds, minerals (inorganic compounds) are essential for regulating and building the trillions of living cells which make up the body.
 Minerals are especially important for intracellular electrical messages which tells cells when to replicate and when to die if abnormal.
 Cancer is caused by these messages not being present and is often due to mineral deficiencies.
 Infection and damage can also stop these

 messages getting through to these abnormal cells.
-Many prescribed medications, alcohol and other toxins can block absorption and cause a huge loss of essential minerals through the urine.
+Many prescribed medications, alcohol and other toxins can block absorption and cause a huge loss of essential minerals through the urine and perspiration.